 On the Air

-Blue Lake Public Radio, WBLV 90.3 in Muskegon & WBLU 88.9 in Grand Rapids, is located on the campus of Blue Lake Fine Arts Camp.
+The broadcast studios of Blue Lake Public Radio, WBLV 90.3 in Muskegon and WBLU 88.9 in Grand Rapids, are located on the campus of Blue Lake Fine Arts Camp.
 Campers often have the opportunity to attend live broadcasts at William Stewart Memorial Music Shell.

 $210 (which includes instruction and meals for duration of session).
 All applications must be accompanied by a $75 non-refundable registration fee, which is applied to the basic fee.
 Balance of the fee must be paid approximately 30 days prior to the first day of the session to be attended.
 If written notice to withdraw arrives 10 working days before the opening of the session, all payments made, less the $75 deposit, will be considered for refund.
 Early registration is recommended.

 Accommodations for participants are available in the White Lake and Muskegon areas.
 Please visit www.whitelake.org or www.muskegon.org for a listing of lodging in the area.
 We strongly recommend early reservations as our area is known for summer tourism.
 Blue Lake offers a small camping area for self-contained travel trailers and tents.
 We provide electric and restroom/shower only.
-No water or sewage available for hook-ups.
+Water is available nearby.
+There is no septic available for hook-ups.
 Some size restrictions may apply for very large RV’s.
 See application for further details.

 Click here for more information on local accommodations.

 All meals during the session are included in the instructional fee.
 Participants dine with Blue Lake instructional faculty in Kresge Lodge.
 Spouses of camp participants can purchase a meal package for a $50 fee.
 See application for further details.